gleich/redirect/README.md

 ## How to use

 Simply run the docker image `ghcr.io/gleich/redirect`.
-The environment variable `REDIRECT_URL` is set to the URL it should redirect to and `REDIRECT_STATUS_CODE` is the status code it should redirect with (defaults to status code of 307).
+The environment variable `REDIRECT_URL` should be set to the URL it should redirect to and `REDIRECT_STATUS_CODE` should be set to the status code it should redirect with (defaults to status code of 307).